 So let’s talk about it.

 “Suicidal ideation” (abbreviated SI) is the fancy term for suicidal thinking.
 It’s listed in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) as a symptom of a major depressive episode, which can occur in disorders like major depressive disorder, bipolar disorder, and schizoaffective disorder.
 Suicidality can also occur in the context of other disorders, including psychotic disorders and trauma disorders.
+It’s not a mental disorder in and of itself, though, and not everyone who experiences thoughts of suicide has a mental illness.

 SI can happen in a number of different ways.
 It may be described as “fleeting” if the thoughts come into your head but don’t stick around for very long, although they can be recurring.
 Some people experience chronic SI, which may have acute flare-ups in response to triggers.